dbdizk/ryhma_kalenteri/README.md

 ## Functionality and Usability (15 points)

-- [?]
-User experience with the functionality of the application (5 points)
+- [ ] User experience with the functionality of the application (5 points) - Hard for me to say
-- [?]
-User experience with the usability of the application (5 points)
+- [ ] User experience with the usability of the application (5 points) - Hard for me to say
-- [ ] Line breaks in user-submitted text are visible in the browser (1 point)
+- [x] Line breaks in user-submitted text are visible in the browser (1 point)
 - [x] Alt attribute used for images (if images are present) (1 point)
-- [-] Label element used in forms (1 point) - Too lazy to do this
+- [ ] Label element used in forms (1 point) - Too lazy to do this
 - [x] CSS used for layout and styling (2 points)

 ## Version Control (10 points)